atraxsrc/queries/README.md

 "C:\WINDOWS\system32\SearchProtocolHost.exe" Global\UsGthrFltPipeMssGthrPipe4_ Global\UsGthrCtrlFltPipeMssGthrPipe4 1 -2147483646 "Software\Microsoft\Windows Search" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT; MS Search 4.0 Robot)" "C:\ProgramData\Microsoft\Search\Data\Temp\usgthrsvc" "DownLevelDaemon"

 Typically, you would only see MavInject32.exe loading DLLs from the system folder (oddly it's mostly audio drivers and similar) or trying to inject an attacker module into a running process as part of Defense Evasion/Execution.

+Upon investigation, the alerts triggered by MavInject32.exe, clicktorun.exe, and SearchProtocolHost.exe are consistent with legitimate behavior associated with a Microsoft Office update and standard Windows Search operations.
+The observed command-line arguments and process activities align with known benign routines and do not exhibit malicious characteristics.
+Consequently, this incident alert in CrowdStrike can be confidently closed as a false positive, with no further action required.